Freelunch-AI/docs/design_notes.md

                             1. Support for:
                                 1. Formated Inference: restrict output tokens according to a specified format by the user
                                 2. Real-time Predictions: when instead of sending a sequence of input tokens to to a sequence of output tokens (e.g., translating a pience of text), you need to keep calling the API to generate each token (e.g., live translation of people speaking).
 The service needs to then remember the tokens it generated in earlier calls.
+                            2. Domain-specific:
+                                1. NL2SQL
+                                2. NL2Latex
                         2. Text2Image (Tools: DALL-E, Midjourney)
-                        3. Text&Image2Image (Image Editing)
+                        4. Text&Image2Image (Image Editing)
-                        4. Text2Video (Tools: Sora)
+                        5. Text2Video (Tools: Sora)
-                        5. Text&Video2Video (Video Editing)
+                        6. Text&Video2Video (Video Editing)
-                        6. Audio2Text (Tools: Whisper)
+                        7. Audio2Text (Tools: Whisper)
-                        7. Audio&Text2Audio (Tools: Audio Editing)
+                        8. Audio&Text2Audio (Tools: Audio Editing)
-                        8. Text2Speech (Tools: TTS, SeamlessM4T, OpenAI Audio API, IMS-Toucan, Parler-TTS, GPT-SoVITS)
+                        9. Text2Speech (Tools: TTS, SeamlessM4T, OpenAI Audio API, IMS-Toucan, Parler-TTS, GPT-SoVITS)
                     2. Embeddings (Encoders for generative embeddings from data (e.g., BERT) & decoders for generating data from embeddings (e.g., some transfomer decoder variant or stable diffusion decoder)) (Tools: finetuner, LASER, fastText, sentence-transformers, clip-as-service, mmpretrain)
                         1. By task
                             1. Text2Embedding & reverse